Skip to content

 BushBash CTF

-Team-based competitive puzzle solving, vulnerability analysis and software exploitation.
+Team-based competitive puzzle solving, vulnerability analysis and software exploitation, Jeopardy-style.
 Find the flag, submit it, climb the live scoreboard — no experience required.
+Play in person at Melville Hall or online from anywhere: students from other universities and institutions are welcome.

 What is a capture the flag?